tarwn/lessthandot-hugo/blogs/content/posts/2012-11-16-cardinality-estimate-and-computed-columns.md

 The member table has 10,000 rows and the estimated rows generated from the above query are 1000.
-As we’ve seen, the 30% is an estimated number that can be thought of as, up to 30% on a high range.
+As we've seen, the 30% is an estimated number that can be thought of as, up to 30% on a high range.
 In this case, only 10% was generated.

 **Computed Column**

 Fixing the above plan when performance problems are seen from the query being executed several times can be done by utilizing computed columns.
 This method is the same concept that was mentioned earlier when a calculation is performed on two or more columns in order to retrieve data matching the expressions final value.
 There is really one _gotcha_ that should be taken into account when creating a computed column: whether it should be persisted or not.
-Let’s look at a non-persisted computed column first.
+Let's look at a non-persisted computed column first.

 Alter the corporation table to add a computed column on the expression corp_name + ' ' + city.